http4s/http4s-jdk-http-client/docs/src/main/mdoc/index.md

     .unsafeRunSync()
 ```

-If you do not need an HTTP client, you can also call `JdkWebSocketClient.simple[IO]` as above.
+If you do not need an HTTP client, you can also call `JdkWSClient.simple[IO]` as above.

 ### Overview

-We have the following WebSocket frame hierarchy:
+We have the following websocket frame hierarchy:

  - `WSFrame`
    - `WSControlFrame`